-- (a) Are you the person whose name appears as A.B. in the electoral roll now in force for the [Name of district] Electoral District? - (b) Have you already voted at this election in this or any other electoral district? - (2) In every such case the Deputy Returning Officer shall require the questions to be answered in writing signed by the person to whom they are put. - (3) Every person to whom those questions are put who does not answer them, or does not answer the first in the affirmative and the second in the negative, shall be liable on summary conviction to a fine not exceeding \$1,000, and shall be prohibited from voting then or afterwards at that election. - (4) Every person who wilfully and knowingly makes a false answer to either of the questions that the Deputy Returning Officer may put to that person under this section shall be liable on summary conviction to a fine not exceeding \$1,000.
+- (a) Are you the person whose name appears as A.B. in the electoral roll now in force for the [Name of district] Electoral District? - (b) Have you already voted at this election in this or any other electoral district?

+(2) In every such case the Deputy Returning Officer shall require the questions to be answered in writing signed by the person to whom they are put.

+(3) Every person to whom those questions are put who does not answer them, or does not answer the first in the affirmative and the second in the negative, shall be liable on summary conviction to a fine not exceeding \$1,000, and shall be prohibited from voting then or afterwards at that election.

-- 167. Issue of ballot papers-(1) Every Deputy Returning Officer or a poll clerk authorised by the Deputy Returning Officer to issue ordinary ballot papers shall, in accordance with the provisions of this section, issue ballot papers to all electors who apply to vote at the booth in respect of which the Deputy Returning Officer is appointed. - (2) The elector shall state his or her name to the Deputy Returning Officer or poll clerk and shall give such particulars as may be necessary to identify the entry in the printed rolls relating to the elector. - (3) If the name of the elector appears in the rolls, a line shall be drawn through the elector's name and number. - (4) Subject to subsection (5) of this section, if the name of the elector appears in the rolls, the Deputy Returning Officer or a poll clerk authorised by the Deputy Returning Officer to issue ordinary voting papers shall then issue to the elector a ballot paper after the Deputy Returning Officer or poll clerk has prepared it in the following manner: - (a) Unless a consecutive number has been printed on the ballot paper and on the counterfoil, or, if the ballot paper is intended to be divided into 2 or more pieces, on each such piece and on the counterfoil, the Deputy Returning Officer or poll clerk shall enter on both the counterfoil and the ballot paper, or on both the counterfoil and on each such piece of the ballot paper, as the case may require, in the spaces provided a number (called a consecutive number), beginning with the number one in the case of the first ballot paper issued by or on behalf of the Deputy Returning Officer, and on all succeeding ballot papers issued by or on behalf of the Deputy Returning Officer the numbers shall be consecutive, so that no two ballot papers issued in the same booth (other than pieces of ballot papers resulting from the division of one ballot paper) shall bear the same number:
+(4) Every person who wilfully and knowingly makes a false answer to either of the questions that the Deputy Returning Officer may put to that person under this section shall be liable on summary conviction to a fine not exceeding \$1,000.

+[167.
+Issue of ballot papers-(1) Every Deputy Returning Officer or a poll clerk authorised by the Deputy Returning Officer to issue ordinary ballot papers shall, in accordance with the provisions of this section, issue ballot papers to all electors who apply to vote at the booth in respect of which the Deputy Returning Officer is appointed.

+(2) The elector shall state his or her name to the Deputy Returning Officer or poll clerk and shall give such particulars as may be necessary to identify the entry in the printed rolls relating to the elector.

+(3) If the name of the elector appears in the rolls, a line shall be drawn through the elector's name and number.

+(4) If the name of the elector appears in the rolls, the Deputy Returning Officer or a poll clerk authorised by the Deputy Returning Officer to issue ordinary voting papers shall then issue to the elector a ballot paper after the Deputy Returning Officer or poll clerk has prepared it in the following manner:

-- (b) The Deputy Returning Officer or poll clerk shall firmly fix a piece of gummed paper over the consecutive number on the ballot paper so as to conceal it effectively in each place where it appears: - (c) On the counterfoil of the ballot paper the Deputy Returning Officer or poll clerk shall write his or her initials, and the number appearing in the roll against the name of the elector preceded by the number of the page on which that name appears: - (d) The Deputy Returning Officer or poll clerk shall place the official mark of the Deputy Returning Officer on the ballot paper, or, where the ballot paper is intended to be divided into 2 or more pieces, on each such piece, so that the booth in which the ballot paper or the piece of the ballot paper was issued may be identified. - (5) Where the ballot paper is intended to be divided into 2 pieces, the Deputy Returning Officer or poll clerk shall divide the ballot paper into those pieces before issuing it to the elector. - (6) Every person commits an offence and shall be liable on summary conviction to a fine not exceeding \$1,000 who, being a Deputy Returning Officer or a poll clerk, fails faithfully to perform the duty imposed on that person by this section, by reason whereof any of the requirements of this section are not effectively fulfilled:
+- (a) Unless a consecutive number has been printed on the ballot paper and on the counterfoil, the Deputy Returning Officer or poll clerk shall enter on both the counterfoil and the ballot paper in the spaces provided a number (called a consecutive number), beginning with the number 1 in the case of the first ballot paper issued by or on behalf of the Deputy Returning Officer, and on all succeeding ballot papers issued by or on behalf of the Deputy Returning Officer the numbers shall be consecutive, so that no 2 ballot papers issued in the same booth shall bear the same number: - (b) The Deputy Returning Officer or poll clerk shall firmly fix a piece of gummed paper over the consecutive number on the ballot paper so as to conceal it effectively: - (c) On the counterfoil of the ballot paper the Deputy Returning Officer or poll clerk shall write his or her initials, and the number appearing in the roll against the name of the elector preceded by the number of the page on which that name appears: - (d) The Deputy Returning Officer or poll clerk shall place the official mark of the Deputy Returning Officer on the ballot paper so that the booth in which the ballot paper was issued may be identified.